 Turns out you can find a beach in Bricktown!
 Sure it’s missing the water, but it’s perfect for volleyball games!

 Get some shopping done at Painted Door Boutique!
 This place is like the Neiman Marcus of OKC with the beautiful outdoor displays and a little bit of everything!
-It’s the cutest place to stop by with everything from beautiful fashion finds, OKC themed items (towels, jewelry, etc), fun gifts, and more.
+It’s the cutest place to stop by with everything from beautiful fashion finds, OKC themed items (towels, jewelry, etc.), fun gifts, and more.
 I love getting to check out local businesses and supporting small business owners.

-Explore Plaza District
+Explore the Plaza District